tianqingztq/poivizdynamic/README.md

 It can show the tracing line move from one spot (POI) to another spot (POI).
 (Trace line of the activity is shown.)

-This function basically based on the strong dash tool "Plotly": https://plotly.com/, which worth every body to get a deep research on this amazing pkg!
+This function basically based on the strong dash tool "Plotly": https://plotly.com/, which worth everybody to get a deep research on this amazing pkg!

 Parameters: